cncf/xds/proposals/TP3-xds-error-propagation.md

 ```

 ### Protocol Behavior
 The client must use this additional field to obtain notification for resources the xDS Management server couldn’t procure.
 The xDS client should cancel any resource timers once this message is received and convey the error message to the application.
 With the addition of this field, when a client receives an explicit error or does-not-exist indicator from the management server, it should react the same way it would have if its does-not-exist timer fired.

 The xDS Management server is only expected to return the error message once rather than throughout for future responses.
 The client is expected to remember the error message until either a new error message is returned or the resource is returned.

 ### Wildcard Resources

-It is possible to subscribe to all resources by a client using a wildcard or “” resource name.The control plane in this case can provide error details for two different use cases.
+It is possible to subscribe to all resources by a client using a wildcard or "" resource name.
+The control plane in this case can provide error details for two different use cases.
 One when the issue is with the glob itself or later on when the issue is specific to individual resources.

 1. For errors associated with wildcard("" for legacy or "*") and for xDS-TP glob collections; the control plane `error_details` resource name will match the relevant wildcard request("" or "*" or xDS-TP glob collections).
 This can be used by the control plane to indicate an error with the collection as a whole.
 2. For errors associated with specific individual resources that match the glob,
-    - The resource name should be the specific resource name associated with the error
+    * The resource name should be the specific resource name associated with the error  OR
-            OR
-    - The control could just not use this mechanism for wildcard subscriptions, because if the client doesn't have permission to access a resource, then it probably shouldn't be considered to match the wildcard subscription to begin with.
+    * The control could just not use this mechanism for wildcard subscriptions, because if the client doesn't have permission to access a resource, then it probably shouldn't be considered to match the wildcard subscription to begin with.

 ## Rationale

-This section documents limitations and design alternatives that were considered.
+The major alternative to this proposal is to use Wrapped Resources by using Resource Containers defined in https://www.envoyproxy.io/docs/envoy/latest/xds/core/v3/resource.proto#xds-core-v3-resource.

 ### Wrapped Resources

-The major alternative to this proposal is to use Wrapped Resources.

-xDS supports passing resources via a wrapped Resource Container.
-This is the default for the Incremental xDS protocol and is controlled via the client feature `xds.config.supports-resource-in-sotw` for SoTW.
+ xDS resource containers are the default protos used for the Incremental xDS protocol and is controlled via the client feature `xds.config.supports-resource-in-sotw` for SoTW.

-In this proposal the error information is directly passed as part of the resource field in the Resource Container, using the artifact that the field currently is protobuf.Any.
+In this proposal the error information is directly passed as part of the resource field in the Resource Container, using the artifact that the field is a protobuf.Any.
 This enables us to designate the resource as either a `ResourceError` if the xDS management server encountered problems, or as the actual `Resource` if no errors occurred.

 #### Backward Compatibility

-To avoid possible confusion with this behavior, it will be protected with a client feature similar to  `supports-resource-in-sotw`  called `supports-resource-error-unwrapping`.
+To avoid possible confusion with this behavior, it must be protected with a client feature similar to `supports-resource-in-sotw` called `supports-resource-error-unwrapping`.

 Note: This should also be documented here: https://www.envoyproxy.io/docs/envoy/latest/api/client_features#currently-defined-client-features

 #### Why not this approach?